oracle-livelabs/pts/ai-vector-search-fundamentals/1-introduction/introduction.md

 ### About This Workshop

-The **Oracle AI Vector Search Fundamentals** workshop will show you how you can combine the ability to perform similarity search on unstructured data like text and images with relational data to enable a whole new class of applications.
+The **Getting Started with AI Vector Search** workshop will show you how you can combine the ability to perform similarity search on unstructured data like text and images with relational data to enable a whole new class of applications.

 Oracle AI Vector Search is a sophisticated suite of capabilities, empowering developers to seamlessly store, index, and search vector data within Oracle Database.
 Vector data, represented as arrays of numbers, plays a pivotal role in capturing diverse features within unstructured data, including images, text, audio and video.